-Their strict policy where you must be fully checked in 30 minutes prior to your flight has upset many people and is regularly referred to in the media where it’s resulted in assaults, stranded children, or families unable to spend sufficient time with relatives on their deathbeds.
+A budget airline, they operate a strict policy where you must be fully checked in 30 minutes prior to your flight has upset many people and is regularly referred to in the media where it’s resulted in assaults, stranded children, or families unable to spend sufficient time with relatives on their deathbeds.

 If you aren’t checking in any luggage you can check in online and board with a text message.
 This is a great idea and use of technology, however in the last six months I had one flight where the mobile scanner was down and I had to queue at the desk to be given a boarding pass manually, and another where their entire boarding system crashed mid-board.
 This meant staff had to recheck everyone’s boarding passes on the plane and we were delayed a full 45 minutes while they tried to identify the one passenger who had checked in online and then not boarded.